mdn/temp-processes/issues.md

 Do the following:

 - Before filing an issue, consider if you need to start a [discussion](https://github.com/mdn/mdn-community/discussions) in the MDN Web Docs project on GitHub.
 Use discussions to gain different viewpoints and to converge on an agreed upon course of action.
 This helps to keep issues focused and productive.
-- Before filing an issue, read our [contribution guide](https://github.com/mdn/content/blob/main/CONTRIBUTING.md) to try to fix the problem yourself.
+- After filing an issue, try to fix the problem yourself.
+Read our [contribution guide](https://github.com/mdn/content/blob/main/CONTRIBUTING.md) to learn more.
 - If you have a question, you can ask using mechanisms like [chat rooms](https://chat.mozilla.org/#/room/#mdn:mozilla.org) or [forums](https://discourse.mozilla.org/c/mdn/236) without filing an issue.

 Avoid doing the following: